 The Company's Board of Directors is responsible for the preparation of the other information.
-Other information comprises of the information included in the Management Discussion and Analysis Report, Board's Report including Annexures to the Board's Report and Shareholders' Information but does not include the financial statements and our auditor's report thereon.
+Other information comprises of the information included in the Management Discussion and Analysis Report, Board's Report

 Our opinion on the Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.